notfromstatefarm/nvflashk/README.md

 *First off, thank you for your contribution and courage!* It's almost impossible to actually permanently brick an NVIDIA card in the sense of a BIOS that won't boot.
 If you burn out components by putting load on it that the hardware wasn't designed to handle, that's another story.
 But you should always be able to flash back if it fails to upload the ROM.

 The only question is whether or not you'll have to use your iGPU or another computer to flash it back.
-In almost every case, the answer is no: the GPU will go into fallback mode and you can flash it while using it.
-But if you somehow upload a BIOS that, say, has no video outputs.. you may be in trouble without another computer.
+In many cases, the answer is no: the GPU will go into fallback mode and you can flash it while using it.
+But if you somehow upload a BIOS that, say, has no video output.. you may be in trouble without another computer, PCIe slot, or dual BIOS GPU.
+Doing something like flashing the 4080 XOC BIOS to a 4090 will cause no video outputs and I had to use my BIOS switch to recover.

-When I attempted to flash an A5000 BIOS to my 4090, among other test cases, the GPU itself simply rejected the firmware, regardless of whether nvflash wanted it there or not, and I just had to reboot:
+On the other hand, when I attempted to flash an A5000 BIOS to my 4090, the GPU simply rejected the firmware, regardless of whether nvflash wanted it there or not, and I just had to reboot my machine:
 ```
 Update display adapter firmware?
 Press 'y' to confirm (any other key to abort):